$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 Before proving these statements, let us make it clear that this implies the desired result.
-If $X\subset\R^n$ then $\hat{X}$ is a subset of $\C_{n+1}(1)$ to which we can apply {\bf$(\textrm{A}_{n+1})$}.
+If $X\subset\R^n$ then $\hat{X}$ (see (\ref{eq_X_hat}) for $\hat{X}$) is a subset of $\C_{n+1}(1)$ to which we can apply {\bf$(\textrm{A}_{n+1})$}.
 Then, as $\hat{X}$ is bi-Lipschitz equivalent to $X$, the result immediately ensues.
+Thanks to $(1)$, we may assume that the retraction preserves $X_{reg}$.